Lady Jane (song)

 "Lady Jane" is a song recorded by the English rock band the Rolling Stones.
 Written by the group's songwriting duo of Mick Jagger and Keith Richards, the song was initially included on the band's 1966 album Aftermath.

 The song showcases Brian Jones' instrumental incorporation of baroque rock as it was beginning to be introduced.
-In the US, the song was released as the B-side of the "Mother's Little Helper" single on 2 July 1966, and peaked at number 24 on the Billboard Hot 100 chart.
+In the US and Germany, the song was released as the B-side of the "Mother's Little Helper" single on 2 July 1966, and peaked at number 24 on the Billboard Hot 100 chart.